interlock-network/interlock-models/docs/mads/5-realistic-strategies.md

     * We want to try aggregate flow-rates as fitness values (analogous to GDP).
     * We want to try a fitness "integral" instead of a point-in-time fitness (if sim had ended 2 turns earlier, result can be different).
-    * We want to see what happens when the investment-rate is 1000x larger (making it impossible for interlock to influence price in any way, directly or indirectly).
+    * We want to see what happens when the investment-rate is 1000x larger (making it impossible for Interlock to influence price in any way, directly or indirectly).
     * We want to use absolute-value genomes, to speed up evolution.
     * We want to use any signed genome-numbers as a _reciprocal_ or _inverse_ instead of a _negation_ (i.e. `G >= 0 ?
 S*G : abs(((S-G)*G))`).
     * We want to try a trading-volume-delta as a _stimulus_ (instead of price-delta).